 The point here is that he needs therapy to get to the root of his issues and problems.
 You are not going to be able to help him do this.
 He needs a professional, and someone whom he can speak openly and candidly with that can help direct and guide him to the things he is keeping buried and locked away.
 There is something deeper that you are not licensed or certified to deal with, and you need to leave it to the professionals.
 Despite how much you love him and want him to be the man you want, you cannot fix him.
 He has to want to help himself.

 Next, he’s been honest with you when he said that he was reckless and not ready for the responsibility of having kids with you.
 WOW!
 Ms. Thing, that says a lot.
-A loaded statement and you didn’t punch his a** in the face!?!
+It is a loaded statement.
 Basically, he said he was immature, acting out, and just having reckless unprotected sex with you and not thinking about the consequences.
 And, he’s not ready to be a father, and if he could he wouldn’t be in your life, or your children’s life.
 And, before he gets married to you, he is taking the time to think about the consequences of making that step because he’s already made a few mistakes.
 He’s not ready to commit to you, thus, he is not ready to be in a relationship.
 He wants freedom.
 He wants to go out and explore other women, explore life, and just do him without having to be responsible to you and his children, or check in with you.
 And, you want to be with him because….?